 Beam Global Schedules Fiscal 2022 Year-End Financial Results Conference Call for March 29, 2023 at 4:30 p.m.
 ET

-SAN DIEGO, March 22, 2023 (GLOBE NEWSWIRE) -- Beam Global, BEEM BEEMW))), (the "Company"), the leading provider of innovative sustainable products and technologies for electric vehicle (EV) charging, energy storage, energy security and outdoor media, announced that it will report its Fiscal Year-End 2022 financial results on Wednesday March 29, 2023.
+/EIN News/ -- SAN DIEGO, March 22, 2023 (GLOBE NEWSWIRE) -- Beam Global, (Nasdaq: BEEM, BEEMW), (the “Company”), the leading provider of innovative sustainable products and technologies for electric vehicle (EV) charging, energy storage, energy security and outdoor media, announced that it will report its Fiscal Year-End 2022 financial results on Wednesday March 29, 2023.
 Management will host a conference call on Wednesday March 29, 2023 at 4:30 p.m.
 ET to review financial results and provide an update on corporate developments.
-Following management's formal remarks, there will be a question-and-answer session.
+Following management’s formal remarks, there will be a question-and-answer session.

 Conference call details: